wifisensing/PicoScenes-Manual/source/firsttry.rst

     - enables monitor mode + packet injection style measurement for QCA9300 [not possible with Atheros CSI Tool]
     - adds an intuitive bash script ``array_prepare_for_picoscenes`` to put Wi-Fi NICs into monitor mode

-Based on the above improvements, users only need to do three steps to measure CSI:
+Based on the above improvements, there are 5 steps to measure CSI:

 #.
 On both side, Lookup the Wi-Fi NIC's PhyPath ID by ``array_status``;
 #.
 On both side, run ``array_prepare_for_picoscenes <NIC_PHYPath> <freq> <mode>`` to put the Wi-Fi NICs into monitor mode with the given channel frequency and HT mode.
 You may specify the frequency and mode values to any supported Wi-Fi channels, such as "2412 HT20', "2432 HT40-",  "5815 HT40+", etc. You can even omit <freq> and <mode>, in this case, "5200 HT20" will be the default.